Boyle Dayton Los Angeles

 The world’s first fueling station was built in Wiesloch, Germany in 1888 to refill the tank of the first automobile.
 This station was reportedly set up at the city pharmacy during Bertha Benz’s inaugural trip from Mannheim to Pfrozheim.
 In the same way, pharmacies all over began selling gasoline on the side.
 The first fueling station made solely to sell gasoline was built in St. Louis, Missouri in 1905.
 With the growing rate of automobile manufacturing and ownership, curbside fuel stations became of higher demand.
 Consequently, new curbside gasoline stations began to appear across the United States.

 The first generations of curbside fuel stations were quickly followed by full-service auto fueling and repair stations.
-The idea for the full service station was to create a one-stop-shop, where travelers can repair and fuel-up their cars while using the restroom, enjoying a meal and picking up road maps and tourist brochures.
+The idea for the full-service station was to create a one-stop-shop, where travelers could repair and fuel-up their cars while using the restroom, enjoying a meal and picking up road maps and tourist brochures.
 Consequently, the curbside fueling stations became obsolete, and the standalone gas pumps and USTs were put out of commission.
 According to a review of historical fire insurance maps, these replacements began as early as the 1930s.
 However, fueling was not a regulated service at the time.
 Additionally, there had been a lack of environmental impact understanding during the early dates of decommissioning.
 Thus many curbside station owners chose to remove the above-ground accessories, leaving the underground components in place.

 The First Drive-Up Fuel Stations

 The first drive-up station opened in Pittsburgh, Pennsylvania in 1913.
 In fact, prior to drive-up stations, gasoline was typically purchasable at general or hardware stores.
 Early gas stations were powered by kerosene adapter pumps.
 These pumps would require hand-cranking, and could accurately measure and dispense fuel.
-Earliest pump models include a metal tank with wooden cabinet, and have a hand-operation suction pump.
+The earliest pump models include a metal tank with a wooden cabinet, and have a hand-operation suction pump.
 These early systems were capable of holding approximately 40-gallons of fuel at a time.
-Moreover, the early systems did not entail direct fueling into and automobile.
+Moreover, the early systems did not entail direct fueling into an automobile.
 Instead, the system would require a technician to dispense the fuel into a secondary container, and manually transfer it into the vehicle’s gas tank.
-As a result, most gasoline stations chose to store the fuel in the dispensers themselves, in effort to save time.
+As a result, most gasoline stations chose to store the fuel in the dispensers themselves, in an effort to save time.

 Early 1900 Technology & Style

 The Boyle Dayton Company was born in Los Angeles in approximately 1910 and manufactured a gasoline pump called the “Boyco” by 1920.
 The company continued operations through 1929, until agreeing to a corporate acquisition by the Wayne Pump Company.
 Boyle Dayton Los Angeles had a reputation for making stylish pumps that accurately measure oil and gasoline, as well as underground storage tanks, lubrication pumps, and air compressors.
 Pumps by the Boyle Dayton Company included bolting assemblies to the ground and connections to product pipes leading to underground storage tanks directly underground.
-Additionally, Boyle Dayton secured a patent for an air-powered technology which increases the speed an automobile could be fueled.
-As a result of the innovative design, there had been a significant increase in the popularity of their pumps and sales.
+Additionally, Boyle Dayton secured a patent for an air-powered technology that increases the speed an automobile can be fueled.
+As a result of the innovative design, there has been a significant increase in the popularity of their pumps and sales.
 Consequently, installations of their pumps began spreading radially outward from their home base in Los Angeles.

 Although the Boyle Dayton Company was in business for a brief period of time, signs of the former gas pump and tank manufacturer exist all throughout Los Angeles.
 For instance, their legacy still displays in the form of small utility covers within the city walkways, and in petroleum museums.